December 21st, 2020

-UrbanGlass is continuing our phased reopening!
-Programs are restarting, both in-person and virtually, the studio is buzzing with new work and fabrication projects, our administrative staff is beginning to return consistently to the office, and our tech staff continues to work extremely hard to facilitate studio protocols and keep our community safe.
+With our programs restarting, both in-person and virtually, the studio continues buzzing with new work and fabrication projects.
+Our administrative staff is more regularly in the office, and our tech staff continues to work extremely hard to facilitate studio protocols and keep our community safe.
 This was proven by a recent wipe test administered by Geosyntec, a consulting and engineering firm working with us on our Covid-19 response, which came back negative for any trace of the virus.
 Thank you so much, techs!

+UrbanGlass continues to follow guidelines from the city and state for safety protocols and guidance.
 Governor Cuomo recently enacted a New Cluster Action Initiative to address rising cases of coronavirus in certain areas of Brooklyn.
 The action plan delineates three zones with different severity ratings of red, orange, or yellow.
-UrbanGlass is not in an identified cluster zone, would not be required to close unless in a red zone, and we are monitoring guidelines from the state.
+UrbanGlass is not in an identified cluster zone, would not be required to close unless in a red zone.
 We will keep you informed and share information regularly so our community can plan accordingly.

 Artist Grace Whiteside at work in the studio.

 Before scheduling your rental time in the studio, please review all of our updated 2020 Health and Safety Policies, including guidance on returning to the studio, PPE, and more.
 Please email our Director of Operations, firstname.lastname@example.org, to schedule time in the studio or with any questions or concerns.

 Artist Bianca Abreu leads a virtual beadmaking demonstration.